THE FINAL EXPERIMENT (1995)

 PART I DREAM SEQUENCER

 We are on Mars, several years after the great devastation that in 2084 led to the demise of the earthlings, except for those few who colonized Mars.
-The protagonist is precisely the last terrestrial living on the red planet whose only activity is the Dream Sequencer, a machine that allows you to travel in time with hypnosis and retrace its previous incarnations: we see him then return now to the conquest of luna, now in the midst of the fight against the invincible army, until he discovers that among his first incarnations is Ayreon himself, the blind minstrel, and even Adam (The First Man On Earth).
+The protagonist is precisely the last terrestrial living on the red planet whose only activity is the Dream Sequencer, a machine that allows you to travel in time with hypnosis and retrace its previous incarnations: we see him then return to the conquest of Luna, now during the fight against the invincible army, until he discovers that among his first incarnations is Ayreon himself, the blind minstrel, and even Adam (The First Man On Earth).
 Musically it is an excellent work, with well-balanced rock sounds and an easy-to-grasp refrain, without ever falling into banal or pimp/derivative: the combination of "My House on Mars" and "2084" is thrilling.
-"One Small Step" and " The shooting company...", up to the magic of "The Druids turn to Stone" and the aforementioned "The First Man On Earth".
+"One Small Step" and " The Shooting Company...", up to the magic of "The Druids Turn to Stone" and the aforementioned "The First Man On Earth".
 But the whole record shines with inspiration.
 Excellent proof of the vocalists, each of which plays an incarnation of the protagonist (among the names certainly stands out Neal Morse).

 PART II UNIVERSAL MIGRATOR